bburns/LanguageModels/doc/report/Report.md

 <!-- Metrics used to measure performance of a model or result are clearly
 defined.
 Metrics are justified based on the characteristics of the problem. -->

-will use accuracy or mean error rate or perplexity -->>>see what is used in lit perplexity! gives rough idea of how well the model has narrowed down the possible choices - eg PPL of 250 means ~ uniform choice from 250 words how does this compare to accuracy though? or is accuracy too noisy in some way? but we're averaging the accuracy over lots of test examples do both? but how calculate perplexity? it's complicated...

-For evaluation of both approaches, the accuracy score will be reported, for different training set sizes.
+For evaluation of all models, the accuracy score will be reported, for different training set sizes.

-Accuracy: # correct predictions / # total predictions
+> **Accuracy** = # correct predictions / # total predictions

 A prediction will be considered *correct* if the actual word is in the list of *k* most likely words - this is relevant to the task of presenting the user with a list of most likely next words as they are entering text.
+We'll use *k* = 3 for evaluation.

-Results in the literature are often reported as perplexity, which is a measure of how similar one probability distribution to another (?).
+Results in the literature are often reported as *perplexity*, which gives an idea of how well the model has narrowed down the possible choices for the next word - e.g. a perplexity of 100 corresponds roughly to a uniform choice from 100 words.

 <!-- The dataset will be split into training and test sets - after training, a -->
 <!-- sequence of words from the test set will be chosen at random, then fed to the -->